 Years 1 and 2 are compulsory for all Mechanical Engineering themes and provide sound preparation for the final part of the degree.

 In Year 3, you will have the opportunity to specialise taking modules designed for your theme.
 You will also undertake an individual project that usually takes the form of a design or research exercise, and involves the production of a formal report.

 In Year 4, MEng students participate in a Group Design Project (GDP).
 These projects are often linked to current research activities or topics that have practical relevance to industry and represent a significant part of your Mechanical Engineering masters studies.

 Visits to industry and research establishments are organised for Part I, Part II and Part IV candidates.
 Candidates are required to attend the Part I Workshop Training Course unless exemption is given.

 The first year provides a background in engineering science, emphasising mechanical engineering aspects.
 We have an award winning induction programme during which teams of new students work together to design and build projects.
 This exciting introduction provides the opportunity to get to know fellow students and gain hands-on experience.
 You will have the opportunity to take apart and put back together a 4 stroke engine and also test your skills in bioengineering through stabilising fractures in bones.

 All modules below are compulsory.
 No optional modules to be undertaken in Year 1

 The second year covers the main mechanical engineering subjects with modules tailored to the mechanical engineering discipline.
 A total of 120 credits across two semesters.
-At the end of year two you have the opportunity to select this specialist theme or to follow an interdisciplinary programme.
+At the end of year two you have the opportunity to select from the wide list of options available for this theme.

 All modules below are compulsory.
 No optional modules to be undertaken in Year 2